PhD, MSN, MSCP, CCM, RN-BC

-Dr. Aczon-Armstrong is a SAMHSA MFP Alumna 2010.
-She received her MSN/PhD in Nursing at the University of Hawaii at Manoa and MS Counseling Psychology with focus on Community Counseling at Chaminade University of Honolulu.
-She completed her Bachelor’s of Science in Nursing at Hawaii Pacific University.
-Her doctoral dissertation is titled “Relation of Depression to Substance Use, Chronic Illnesses in Asian American Pacific Islanders in Hawaii”.
-Her peer-reviewed article, “Depression and Chronic Illness in Asian/Pacific Islander Adults in Hawaii” was published with Issues in Mental Health Nursing in 2013.
-As a member of Asian American Pacific Islander Nurses Association (AAPINA), she continues to focus on mental health issues in research.
-Her recent grant project as Okura Mental Health Fellow is related to implementation of a standardized tool in an inpatient healthcare setting to detect early signs of depression in chronically ill patients.
+Dr. Aczon-Armstrong is a SAMHSA MFP Alumna 2010, National Advisory Committee (NAC) member in 2016-2018 and Mentor (2020).
+She received her MSN (Nursing Administration and Clinical Systems Management) and PhD (Nursing Research and Education) degrees from University of Hawai’i at Manoa and MS Counseling Psychology with focus on Community Counseling at Chaminade University of Honolulu.
+She completed her BSN in Nursing at Hawaii Pacific University in Kaneohe, Hawaii.
+Her doctoral dissertation, “Relation of Depression to Substance Use and Chronic Illnesses in Asian American Pacific Islanders in Hawaii” led her to publish her peer-reviewed article in 2013, “Depression and Chronic Illness in Asian/Pacific Islander Adults in Hawaii”.
+She was a National Coalition of Ethnic Minority Nurse Association (NCEMNA) Nurse Research Scholar in 2009 and Okura Mental Health Fellow with grant projects related to implementation of a culturally sensitive standardized tool in inpatient healthcare setting to detect early signs of depression in chronically ill patients.

 PhD, University of Hawaii at Manoa

 MS Counseling Psychology, Chaminade University of Honolulu

 BS Nursing, Hawaii Pacific University

 Adult Health Nursing II, Applied Therapeutic Communication, Health Promotion Across the Lifespan, Community Health Nursing, Nursing Administration, Mental Health, Case Management/Utilization Management

 Diabetes, Mental Health, Chronic Illness in Asian American/Pacific Islanders, End-of-life